confluentinc/kafka-tutorials/README.md

 ```

 If you only specified one tutorial type (`ksql` or `kstreams`) then you'd only have one link in the output.
-Also, a copy of this output is copied in your tutorial directory `/Kafka Tutorials base dir/_includes/tutorials/you_tutorial_short_name`
+Also, a copy of this output is copied in your tutorial directory `/Tutorials base dir/_includes/tutorials/you_tutorial_short_name`

 ### The `clone-tutorial.sh` script